 2. Medium to fine marbling texture – the white “flecks of flavor” in the beef that ensure consistent flavor and juiciness in every bite

-3. Only cattle harvested younger than 30 months of age qualify as “A” maturity – for superior color, texture and tenderness
+3. Only cattle harvested less than 30 months of age by dentition and only A-maturity lean – for superior color, texture and tenderness

 4. 10- to 16-square-inch ribeye area